sanalsprasad/ErdosTeamViper/README.md

 # ErdosTeamViper
 This is Team Viper's final project for the data science bootcamp organized by the Erdos institute.
-Our team members are Cynthia Lester, Sanal Shivaprasad and Ignat Soroko.
+Our team members are Cynthia Lester, Sanal Shivaprasad, and Ignat Soroko.

 ## Project Summary
 - Goal is to predict the cuisine type of a recipe based on the list of ingredients.